-WolverineNation staff writer Chantel Jennings has been examining some of the most important numbers in the history of Michigan athletics.
+Over the coming weeks, WolverineNation staff writer Chantel Jennings will be examining some of the most important numbers in the history of Michigan athletics.
 Today, she takes a crack at Nos.
-20 through 11.
+40 through 31.

 Jersey number -- Ron Johnson, who wore No. 40 for the Wolverines, was one of the first prolific rushers in Michigan football history.
 During his career he set eight Big Ten rushing records.
 The two-time Michigan MVP still holds the Michigan record for most rushing yards in a game (347 against Wisconsin in 1968).
 He also holds the No. 4 spot (270 yards against Navy in 1967).

 Touchdowns -- The most career receiving touchdowns in Michigan football history, by Braylon Edwards from 2001-04.

 Year -- In 1938, Fritz Crisler introduced the winged helmet to Michigan football.
 Crisler hoped the helmets would help his quarterback spot receivers down the field, but they quickly became the iconic look of not only Michigan football but also Michigan athletics.
 Hockey, rowing, baseball, softball and even swimming have all sported the wings on their head gear at some point during their histories.

 Goals -- The most goals scored in a hockey season, by Jason Botterill during the 1996-97 season.